Skip to content

 • composer.lock

-The following files are parsed as JSON files with the options json.parser.allowComments and json.parser.allowTrailingCommas set to true.
-This is because editor tools like VSCode treat them like this.
+The following files are parsed as JSON files with the options json.parser.allowComments set to true but json.parser.allowTrailingCommas set to false.
+This is because the tools consuming these files can only strip comments.

 • .ember-cli